Smejia723/Neighborhood-Map/README.md

 A single page application featuring a map of a neighborhood I would like to visit.

 # About
 Neighborhood Map is single web page project which involves framework and various of API's.
-Aside from the Google Maps API, additional information is added with the use of _______. ________ is the frame work that alllows the project to be organized with the MVVM (modelViewViewmodel) pattern.
+Aside from the Google Maps API, additional information is added with the use of "blank". __Knockout.js__ is the framework that alllows the project to be organized with the MVVM (modelViewViewmodel) pattern.

 # Tools, Frameworks, and APIs